There are a lot of folks asking how to become a financial advisor (or financial planner).

 Passing the Series 65 exam will not make you qualified to manage millions of dollars or write comprehensive financial plans.
 It’s a fairly simple test that covers the basics.

 As stated above, there are no formal educational requirements to become a Registered Investment Advisor or a stockbroker, but certain education can certainly help distinguish an individual.

 A degree in personal financial planning is a good option.
 Colleges and universities all over the country now offer degree options that also satisfy the educational requirements of the Certified Financial Planning (CFP) board, allowing students to take the CFP exam and work towards the Certified Financial Planner (CFP) designation (Read my article on how to become a Certified Financial Planner).
 It seems that the CFP designation is becoming the norm inside the financial planning industry.

-There are quite a few masters programs now dedicated to financial planning and even a few PhD programs like the one I’m currently enrolled in.
-The CFA, CLU, and ChFC are popular financial designations as well.
+There are quite a few programs in higher education now dedicated to financial planning and even a few PhD programs like the one I’m currently enrolled in.

 How Do You Make Money?